justb4/ogc-api-jrc/README.md

 * [GeoHealthCheck](https://geohealthcheck.org) to monitor the availability, compliance and QoS of OGC web services
 * [Portainer](https://www.portainer.io/) visual Docker monitor and manager

-Read more on the setup in the [documentation/website of the Geonovum project](https://apitestdocs.geonovum.nl/setup).
+Read more on the setup in the [documentation/website of the Geonovum project](https://apitestdocs.geonovum.nl/setup) and for this repo at this repo's server instance at [jrc.map5.nl](https://jrc.map5.nl/).